bortch/Revealable/readme.md

 ### Costs

-In this scheme, the owner needs to pay for the gas cost of keeping the secret to the smart contract.
-This is because the secret is stored in the smart contract.
+In this scheme, the owner needs to pay for the gas cost of keeping the hidden value to the smart contract.
+This is because the hidden value is stored in the smart contract.
-Keeping the secret in storage will consume more gas because we need to pay for the block space.
+Keeping the hidden value in storage will consume more gas because we need to pay for the block space.
-The smaller the secret is, the cheaper it is to keep it in the smart contract.
+The smaller the hidden value is, the cheaper it is to keep it in the smart contract.

 ### Hardhat Gas Report